-Evaluation of Financial Impact for the Asset Management Solution Business dated the impact of four identified events on financial performance.
-The analysis showed that in the context of the below 2 °C scenario, the influence of increased revenue would be relatively significant, while in the 4 °C scenario, the impact of decreased
+Next, we predicted changes in revenue fluctuation factors based on anticipated changes in client companies and consolidated the impact of four identified events on financial performance.
+The analysis showed that in the context of the below 2 °C scenario, the influence of increased revenue would be relatively significant, while in the 4 °C scenario, the impact of decreased revenue would be considerable.